Our experts respond to new study about continuing breast cancer risks after HRT

 “These need to be taken into consideration and should be included in discussion between healthcare professionals and patients when making decisions about starting HRT.”

-The MHRA recommends that you talk to your GP if you’re concerned about taking HRT, and has produced an to answer questions about HRT and breast cancer risks.
+The MHRA recommends that you talk to your GP if you’re concerned about taking HRT, and has produced an information sheet to answer questions about HRT and breast cancer risks.

 Our HRT fact sheet is being updated to reflect these changes.
 Until then, if you have a question about HRT for osteoporosis or bone health, you can contact our specialist nurses on 0808 800 0035 or email email@example.com.